The meeting you keep having

 How do I prove to my boss that AI is causing our traffic decline?

 Open Google Search Console and compare impressions to clicks over the last 12 months.
-If impressions are stable (or rising) while clicks are falling, the traffic is being intercepted by AI Overviews before anyone reaches your link.
-Pair this with industry data: organic CTR drops 61% on queries where AI Overviews appear, and 60% of all Google searches now end without a click.
+If impressions are stable (or rising) while clicks are falling, the traffic is being intercepted by AI answers before anyone reaches your link.
+Pair this with industry data: organic CTR drops 61% on queries where AI answers appear, and 60% of all Google searches now end without a click.
 Present the GSC chart alongside these benchmarks and leadership will see that your rankings are intact but the click supply has structurally shrunk.

 What is the difference between an SEO problem and an AI interception problem?

 An SEO problem shows up as declining impressions and declining rankings in Google Search Console.
 An AI interception problem shows up as stable or rising impressions with declining clicks and falling CTR.
 The distinction matters because the fixes are completely different.
 SEO problems respond to technical fixes, content optimization, and link building.
-AI interception does not respond to any of those because the clicks are being absorbed at the SERP level before anyone reaches any organic listing.
+AI interception does not respond to any of those because the clicks are being absorbed at the search results level before anyone reaches any organic listing.

 How much traffic are companies losing to AI search features in 2026?

-AI Overviews now appear on up to 48% of Google queries.
+AI answers now appear on up to 48% of Google queries.
 When they appear, organic CTR drops 61% and zero-click rates reach 83%.
 Small publishers lost 60% of search referral traffic over two years.
 U.S. organic search traffic overall was down 2.5% year over year as of January 2026, but the aggregate masks much steeper declines for mid-size sites ranked between the top 100 and 10,000.

 Can Google Analytics or GA4 show me AI traffic impact?

 Not accurately with default settings.
-Google Search Console does not separate AI Overview clicks from regular organic clicks.
+Google Search Console does not separate AI-generated clicks from regular organic clicks.
 GA4 misattributes much of the AI-influenced traffic as Direct because AI app environments strip referrer data.
 Server logs show up to 11x more AI referral visits than GA4 records.
 You need custom GA4 channel groups with regex filters for AI referral strings and cross-referencing with server logs to measure accurately.

 What should I do after proving the traffic decline is caused by AI?